ranja-sarkar/ranja-sarkar.github.io/blogger.md

 -----

-I am migrating my Substack posts (since Oct-2025) to GitHub pages, it is work-in-progress.
+I am migrating my Substack posts (since Oct-2025) to GitHub pages - WIP.
 I choose a theme each month for my collection of posts 👇

 How do I choose the theme?

 Well, it is random.
 Sometimes dashboards, at other times prompts, etc. Each blog post has pictures clicked by me.
-I do not have technical knowledge about photography, I capture whatever's appealing to my eyes - mostly Nature.
+I'm not versed with the technical nuances of photography, I capture whatever appeals to my eyes.

 <img width="512" height="368" alt="fp" src="https://github.com/user-attachments/assets/38381f05-98d9-4c72-9eb6-328514fa854a" />